Table of Contents

 Frequently Asked Questions

-By reducing food waste, restaurants can save money on food costs and waste disposal fees.
+By reducing food wastage, restaurants can save on food costs and waste disposal fees.

 Furthermore, restaurants can potentially generate additional revenue by repurposing food that would have otherwise been discarded.